Document #: HHS-OCIO-OES-2024-11-007

 Please note that this appendix is subject to change at any time.
 The current version of this Policy will always reside in the OCIO Policy Library.

-IT System versus System
+1. Relationship between IT System and System

+1.1.
 IT System

 An IT system is a discrete set of information resources organized for the collection, processing, maintenance, transmission, and dissemination of information, in accordance with defined procedures, owned or operated on behalf of, and automated to support HHS’s or OpDiv’s mission.
 An IT system is the codification of business requirements, automated to support a specific mission- or business-related function.
 An IT system typically encompasses the hardware, software, information, data, applications, communications, and the human resources needed to run the IT system.
 An IT system is funded by an investment and is composed of technological components such as hardware and software.

-The information maintained in EANow for an IT system includes but is not limited to, its name, acronym, description, initial operating date, system state, system type, funding investment(s) and associated software / technologies.
+The information maintained in EANow for an IT system includes but is not limited to, its name, acronym, description, initial operating date, system state, system type, funding investment(s), and associated software/technologies.

+1.2.
 System

-Naming an IT System
+2. Naming an IT System

-The name created to represent the IT system should be descriptive to reflect the purpose or function the IT system is supporting (e.g., Payroll, Grants, Accounting, etc.) and should be approved by the business owners and/or system owners.
+The name created to represent the IT system should be descriptive to reflect the purpose or function the IT System is supporting (e.g., Payroll, Grants, Accounting, etc.) and should be approved by the business owners and/or system owners.

-The IT system name will be the official name used for all regulatory and compliance reporting requirements related to, but not limited to Enterprise Architecture (EA), Capital Planning (CPIC), Cybersecurity and Privacy, and Records Management throughout its lifecycle.
+The IT System name will be the official name used for all regulatory and compliance reporting requirements related to, but not limited to Enterprise Architecture (EA), Capital Planning (CPIC), cybersecurity and Privacy, and Records Management throughout its lifecycle.

-Although not recommended, the IT system name may be the same as the system authorization boundary name.
+Although not recommended, the IT System name may be the same as the system authorization boundary name.
 The system authorization boundary represents aspects extending beyond business systems (security controls, hardware, data exchanges, etc.) as well as the associated business system from EANow.

 When developing the name:

-- Avoid using an organization name or abbreviation as a prefix or suffix (as the organization may be inferred through the properties and relationships within EANow)
+- Avoid using an organization name or abbreviation as a prefix or suffix (as the organization may be inferred through the properties and relationships within EANow).

-- Avoid using vendor names
+- Avoid using vendor names.

-- Avoid special characters
+- Avoid special characters.

-Tools
+3. Tools

+3.1.
 EANow

-EANow is an application on the ServiceNow platform and has an extensive set of data sharing capabilities and Application Programming Interfaces (APIs).
+EANow is an application on the ServiceNow platform and has an extensive set of data-sharing capabilities and Application Programming Interfaces (APIs).
 Information is easily exported from the platform to Excel, CSV, XML, JSON, and PDF from any list view.
 Representational State Transfer (REST) APIs are available to facilitate more complicated information exchanges.

+3.2.
 HSDW

+HHS Security Data Warehouse (HSDW) is an Oracle data warehouse maintained by HHS OIS.
 HSDW is the authoritative source for the FISMA-related HHS OIS System Inventory and is maintained by the HHS OCIO/OIS Compliance Team.
-HSDW will be phased out and will be replaced by Archer.
+HSDW will continue to be used even after the Archer rollout is complete.

-Archer
+3.3 Archer

+3.4.
 HHS Folio

 Appendix D: Forms and Templates